International co-operation for export credit financing, how UK Export Finance works with the OECD, the EU, the Paris

-The Berne Union is a non-profit organisation of both official ECAs and private credit insurers dedicated to facilitating worldwide cross-border trade and investments.
+The Berne Union (BU) is a non-profit organisation of both official ECAs and private credit insurers dedicated to facilitating worldwide cross-border trade and investments.

 It does this by promoting international acceptance of sound principles in export credits and investment insurance.
 It also provides a forum for professional exchanges among its members.

 UK Export Finance was one of the founder members of the Berne Union and takes part in a members’ discussion board and the twice yearly Plenary meetings.
 The BU also regularly holds specialist meetings.

-UK Export Finance is a member of the Medium Long-Term Committee and the Investment Insurance Committee, but not the Short Term Committee.
+UK Export Finance is a member of the Medium Long-Term Committee and the ECA Committee, but not the Short-Term Committee.

 Made up of 22 countries, the Paris Club is an informal group of official creditors.
 It was set up in 1956 when debts owed by Argentina had to be renegotiated for the first time.